After the Grand Order of Garter service with all the royal pomp and pageantry on Monday, the next highlight of British Royal Summer is – Royal Ascot.

 Ascot Racecourse was founded by Queen Anne in 1711 and has since received the patronage of a further eleven monarchs.
 The first race, “Her Majesty’s Plate”, with a purse of 100 guineas in which seven horses competed.
 The Ascot summer race meeting officially became a Royal week in 1911.
 The Queen is owner and breeder of many thoroughbred horses and shares her interest in horses with many members of her family.
 In fact, The Queen’s own horses have won races at Royal Ascot a number of times.

 The names of the week’s races have a Royal theme, such as ‘King George V Stakes’, ‘Diamond Jubilee Stakes’ and ‘Windsor Castle Stakes’.
 Queen Elizabeth attended the Races for the first time in 1945.
-From People, “
+From People report, “

 In her welcoming remarks to racegoers in this year’s Royal Ascot program, the Queen calls the event “one of the sporting events that I have been fortunate to enjoy throughout my life.”
 Signing it “Elizabeth R,” she adds that even though racing has been taking place there for more than 300 years, and “much has changed, the horses remain the stars, thrilling us with their beauty, brilliance and courage.
 The quality and the depth of competition at the Royal Meeting has also continued to prosper.